The Melody at Night, with You

+The Melody at Night, with You is a solo album by American pianist Keith Jarrett recorded at his home studio in 1998 and released on ECM October the following year.

+Background

-The Melody at Night, with You is a solo album by American pianist Keith Jarrett recorded at his home studio in 1998 and released by ECM Records in 1999.
-It was recorded during his bout with chronic fatigue syndrome and was dedicated to Jarrett's second and then-wife, Rose Anne: "For Rose Anne, who heard the music, then gave it back to me".
+It was recorded during his bout with chronic fatigue syndrome and was dedicated to Jarrett's second and then-wife, Rose Anne: "For Rose Anne, who heard the music, then gave it back to me."

-In an interview in Time magazine in November 1999, he explained

-The album contains eight jazz standards, two traditional songs, and, uncharacteristically for Jarrett, only one improvisation ("Meditation", the second half of track six).
+In an interview in Time magazine in November 1999, he explained: I started taping it in December 1997, as a Christmas present for my wife.
+I'd just had my Hamburg Steinway overhauled and wanted to try it out, and I have my studio right next to the house, so if I woke up and had a half-decent day, I would turn on the tape recorder and play for a few minutes.
+I was too fatigued to do more.
+Then something started to click with the mike placement, the new action of the instrument,...
+I could play so soft,... and the internal dynamics of the melodies... of the songs...
+It was one of those little miracles that you have to be ready for, though part of it was that I just didn't have the energy to be clever.

 Reception

-The album was very successful commercially, becoming one of the best-selling jazz instrumental albums of the 2000s, and winning a number of awards; The second track, "I Got It Bad (and That Ain't Good)", was nominated for the 2001 Grammy Award for Best Jazz Instrumental Solo.
+The album was commercially successful, becoming one of the best-selling jazz instrumental albums of the 2000s, and winning a number of awards.
+"I Got It Bad (and That Ain't Good)" was nominated for the 2001 Grammy Award for Best Jazz Instrumental Solo.

 The critical reception was more mixed, however, with some critics praising its intimacy, while others criticized its simplicity.

-On the negative side, the Allmusic review by Richard S. Ginell awarded the album 2½ stars (out of 5) and states, "these performances lack color, contrast and life; and while you pull for Jarrett to summon the energy to make music again, the results are touching for a while but soon pall".
+On the negative side, the AllMusic review by Richard S. Ginell awarded the album 2½ stars (out of 5) and states, "these performances lack color, contrast and life; and while you pull for Jarrett to summon the energy to make music again, the results are touching for a while but soon pall."

-On the positive side, it was ranked the #2 Jazz album in the Down Beat "Critics Poll 2000", and Entertainment Weekly rated it an "A".
+On the positive side, it was ranked the No. 2 Jazz album in the DownBeat "Critics Poll 2000", and Entertainment Weekly rated it an A.

 The authors of The Penguin Guide to Jazz awarded the album 4 stars, calling it "a record of fragile magnificence, a sequence of filigreed songs from a common musical past...
 It is a quite simply magnificent record, swinging in a way that Jarrett has rarely before been swinging... and sweetly melodic."
 Writing for DownBeat, John Ephland commented: "the playing on this solo-piano recording is subdued, but does not lack for earnestness, passion or focus.
 The music is exquisite, unnerving and disarming, as the virtuoso bypasses flourish, instead choosing to speak plainly."